- How long ago did you start blogging and why did you begin?

-- I will dye my hair red and dk brown today and change it again in a week.
-Amy has had the same haircut for years.
+- I will dye my hair red and dk brown today and change it again in a week (I’m mostly Scots-Irish and French so my natural hair color is a reddish light brown).
+Amy Stults has had the same haircut for years.
 And the same picture.

 - I have no problem blabbing to thousands of people through live feed but have trouble emailing a single person.
 Amy will email anyone but hates talking anyone by phone, Skype, or conference call.